 Why?
 A few reasons.

-2. Weight gain is the result of our eating habits.
+3. Weight gain is the result, in large part, of our eating habits.
 It happens when we eat more than we burn.
 That's it.
 So, why are you eating more than you're burning?
-And where is that extra coming from?
+Where is that extra coming from?
+And is eating more than you burn or gaining weight even really automatically bad thing?!
+Actually, no, it's not.
 I talk about this concept a lot in terms of deeper issues (emotional eating, binge eating, trauma, etc) but it's not always anything that deep.
 Maybe it's just not understanding what your body needs and what it's getting.
 Think of it like having a gas tank with no gas gauge.
 Your body is like a car - it needs a certain amount of fuel to get through the day.
 Put too much in, and some flows out (or gets stored as body fat in our case).
 If all you're focused on is trying to force yourself to eat what you think you're supposed to be eating to make the scale go down, you're not focusing on changing the things you actually should be focusing on - what made the weight go on in the first place?
 If you want to reverse weight gain, especially if you want to reverse it in a way that will actually stick, figure out and change why it went on in the first place.

 Now you may be thinking, well I just like chocolate and I'm too lazy to cook.
 That's all.
 I don't need all that hippy-dippy looking inward crap - I just need to start cooking more and stop eating chocolate.